-The Harmony test, like other forms of Non-Invasive Prenatal Testing (NIPT) can detect a number of different chromosomal or genetic abnormalities.
+The Harmony test, like other forms of Non-Invasive Prenatal Testing (NIPT) can detect a number of different chromosomal or genetic conditions.
 One of the conditions that it can test for is Down syndrome.
 Read on to learn how NIPT can detect these kinds of conditions and how reliable the Harmony test results will be.
 It’s essential for you to understand what the test can detect and how you should interpret the results before you decide to have the Harmony test or any other form of NIPT.

 What is NIPT?

 NIPT is a special kind of blood test that you can have during pregnancy